onflow/flow/docs/content/support/flow-port/index.md

    - a.)
 NOTE: Sometimes the install option doesn't show up, or it is not clickable.
 If this is the case, wait for a little bit of time to see if it appears, or restart the Ledger Live app if necessary.

  4. Go to the Manager screen in Ledger Live and search for ‘Flow’.
- 5. You should see the Flow App.
+ 5. You should see the Flow app.
 Install it and follow the instructions on the device.

    - a.)
 NOTE: If the Flow App does not appear, it may be because you are on an outdated version.